ledger/ledger/README.md

     $ docker run --rm -v "$PWD"/test/input:/data dcycle/ledger:1 -f /data/sample.dat reg

+A smaller image, based on Alpine Linux and weighing only 23MB, is available [here](https://hub.docker.com/r/cick0/ledger-docker-alpine).
+This is based on the binary packages available for the Alpine Linux distribution, which are currently in testing phase.

 ## Dependencies

 If you wish to proceed in this venture, you'll need a few dependencies.
 The